Is commenting on blogs worth the effort?

 Be Nice – It’s Free!

 People are rightly precious about their blogs.
 They work hard on them.
-They spend a lot of time putting together blog posts and don’t like people coming along and taking advantage of their hard work.
+They spend hours researching, writing, editing and formatting blog posts and don’t like people coming along and taking advantage of their hard work.

 Be aware of this when you are looking for blog posts to comment on and act with respect and courtesy.